 The capacity for improvement within Giffnock is very good.
-Our school is very well placed to achieve further improvement and has made highly positive progress this year.
+Our school is very well placed to achieve further improvement and has made very positive progress this year.
 Self-evaluation is an integral aspect of how we work and almost all staff, parents and children are meaningfully involved in improving the life of the school.
 An ongoing cycle of monitoring and evaluation activities is culturally embedded.

 The whole school community has a clearer understanding of both our strengths and targets for continuous improvement, including the School Improvement Plan priorities.
 Children, staff and parents are involved with evaluating and agreeing school improvement priorities and our improvement planning documentation evidences clear and focused targets.
-Findings from both the ERC Authority CIV and FCA reviews during this school session highlighted consistently Very Good progress, with aspects of outstanding practice and Excellence being recognised.
+Findings from external partners over the last two sessions, including both the ERC Authority Cluster CIV and FCA review highlighted consistently Very Good progress in all areas, with some aspects of outstanding practice and Excellence being recognized in a number of areas.